vogelb/jee-devpack-win/README.md

 Get the list of available packages:

 	$ setup packages

+Get the list of available templates:

+	$ setup templates

 ## Updates
 The DevPack has an update mechanism.
 When the package configuration is updated on GitHub just issue